sagar1250/DevOps/README.md

 Next: switch the path to the cloned directory cd <main directory>
 cd ls  (we can find a list of all the files)

+we can download locally and do the changes and push it to github again.